-COVID-19 & Long COVID autoantibody biomarker discovery for assessing the immune response to diseases and its severity using ImmunoINSIGHTS™
+COVID-19 & Long COVID antibody biomarker discovery for assessing the immune response to diseases and its severity using ImmunoINSIGHTS™

 There has been an unprecedented response to the COVID-19 pandemic to understand and respond to the effects of COVID-19, but despite vaccines now being deployed to fight the disease, the need to expand our understanding of the immune response to SARS-CoV-2 still exists.
 Autoimmune reactions to the virus have been shown to be a key factor in understanding disease severity and post-acute sequelae SARS-CoV-2 infection (PASC) as long COVID.

-ImmunoINSIGHTS™ for autoantibody profiling to stratify patients and predict disease severity.
+ImmunoINSIGHTS™ for antibody profiling to stratify patients and predict disease severity.